0800 040 7526

-A lot of the time our personal trainer clients obsess about being thin and svelte sexy beasts prowling the high street.
-We can certainly help to get them to this point, but along the way there are other components of fitness that are just as important and which should not be ignored.
-Although these components are not perhaps the main tools in the weight loss battle (resistance training, cardio-vascular work and good nutrition) they are just as important, and can actually be combined into a weight loss programme to make for a fitter, safer and more all round you.
+For many, the main goals of exercise and nutrition are weight loss and fitness.
+Others may include strength as well.
+But it’s rare that “improve balance”, “help my co-ordination” are clearly stated goals.
+Although weight loss and general fitness are highly beneficial in many different ways, there are other components of fitness that are just as important and which should not be ignored.
+Although these components are not perhaps the main tools in the weight loss battle (resistance training, cardio-vascular work and good nutrition) they are just as important, and can actually be combined into a weight loss programme to make for a fitter, more agile and co-ordinated you.
 These are motor skills, a group of abilities that contribute to controlled and efficient human movement.

 Proprioception is a component of fitness that informs an individual where all the parts of their musculoskeletal systems are and what they are doing relative to each other in space and time.
 Or in real-speak an innate sense of positional awareness.
-It’s a very important part of all round fitness, and all of our personal training programmes will contain elements of this.
-It really helps you to stay on your feet in sports and every day situations, when children/large labradors/husbands bump into you, uneven pavement threatens to tip you into the road and so on.
-Open chain exercises where your limbs are free in space as they push a resistance are great for this, as are wobble boards, bosu balls and stability balls.
-Free weight training is a good example of this open chain exercise.
+It’s a very important part of all-round fitness, and all of our personal training programmes will contain elements of this.
+It really helps you to stay on your feet in sports and everyday situations, from not tripping over a large labrador that appeared in the kitchen by magic to hitting a straight golf ball.
+For older people these motor skills, combined with strength and flexibility, translates to climbing stairs in a sure-footed and nimble way; getting up out of a chair with ease; hiking or walking over uneven surfaces; playing a sport like golf or tennis to a good standard.
+It also improves recovery time and will always reduce the chances of injury.
+Open chain exercises where your limbs are free in space as they push a resistance or weight are great for this.
+So are wobble boards, bosu balls and stability balls.
+Free weight training is a good example of this open-chain exercise.

 Balance can be defined as the ability to maintain the centre of mass within the base of support.
 Again vital in everyday life and really helpful if you want to have fun and be an active outdoorsy type.